babydreamsy94/STREAM-SUITE/README.md

 It is an ABDL-themed community command designed for playful teasing between consenting adult community members.

 It is not required for Stream Suite's analytics, attendance, reporting, or other community features.
 Users who do not want it can simply avoid importing it or delete it from Streamer.bot.

-### Reset Tools

-Reset Tools is a separate optional utility package containing:

-- Reset Attendance
-- Reset Variables
-- `!resetattendance`
-- `!resetvar`
-- Stream Deck support
-- Configurable Stream Deck button IDs

-It is useful for maintenance and testing but is not required for normal operation.

 ---

 ## Installation